 When Chelsea Clinton and Marc Mezvinksy married, I wrote about the religious choices they would have to make.
 Those choices come into sharper focus now that they are the parents of a beautiful daughter, Charlotte.
 Those choices are not clear-cut or absolute.
 Having […]

 This is the text of the sermon I delivered on the morning of the Rosh Hashanah, the Jewish New Year.
-You can Click here to get the MP3 audio recording of my delivering the sermon The most popular musical in the […]
+Are You Christian?
+Get Your Free Jewish Holidays Cheat Sheet.
+The most popular musical in the country when I was […]

 On Wednesday night and Thursday, Jews around the world will celebrate the holiday of Rosh Hashanah, which literally means “Head of the Year.”
-What distinguishes Rosh Hashanah from every other holiday is the sounding of ancient ram’s horn, known as […]
+Are You Christian?
+Get Your Free Jewish Holidays Cheat Sheet.
+What distinguishes Rosh Hashanah from every other […]

 As I child I could not sit through movies or meals.
 Sitting through a musical was out of the question.
-Yet, when I was seven, my parents decided to take me to see Fiddler on the Roof.
-Looking back now as […]
+Are You Christian?
+Get Your Free Jewish Holidays Cheat Sheet.
+Yet, when I was seven, my parents decided to take […]

 I sat with the two children of a mother who had just passed away.
 They were recounting her life for me in preparation for the funeral.
 As we spoke, the mother’s long-time caretaker came into the room.
 She began to speak […]